varnish/Varnish-Book/varnish_book.rst

    - If you need to invalidate more than one item at a time, consider to use *bans* or *hashtwo*.
    - If it takes a long time to pull content from the backend into Varnish, consider to force cache misses by using ``req.hash_always_miss``.

-   The rest of the chapter gives you the information to pickup the most suitable mechanisms.
+   The rest of the chapter teaches you more about each mechanism.

    .. note::
       Purge and Hashtwo work very similar.